-That’s why so many experts agree that poor lip health is often the the sign of a poor diet, nutritional deficiency or a serious health condition.
+In fact, poor lip health is often a sign of a poor diet, a nutritional deficiency (hello, celiac disease!), or another serious health condition.

-Other experts say that dry lips can be the sign of a fatty acid deficiency.
-Very few people are getting sufficient fatty acids in their diet (especially if you’re on a low fat diet).
-Fatty acids are essential nutrients, which means you must consume them in your diet because your body cannot make them.
+Other experts say that dry lips may indicate a fatty acid deficiency.
+Few people get sufficient fatty acids in their diet (especially those on a low-fat diet), but fatty acids are essential nutrients that the body needs.

-Add plenty of healthy fats into your diet such as avocados, nuts and seeds, olives and olive oil, as well as fatty fish like salmon.
-I also recommend (and personally take) a high quality fish oil supplement.
+To ensure you get enough healthy fats, consume foods such as avocados, nuts and seeds, olives and olive oil, and fatty fish like salmon.
+I also recommend (and personally take) a high-quality fish oil supplement.

-(5) Harsh Chemicals: If you take away one point from this article, it’s this: If you want to ever have a fighting chance of having healthy lips, lose the harsh chemicals.
+If you ever want to have a fighting chance of having healthy lips, lose the harsh chemicals.
 Harsh chemicals dry out your lips and make them look and feel worse in the long run.

 Here are some common chemicals to avoid in your lip care products:

 - Petroleum: Petroleum is a refined version of the gasoline you’re putting in your car – yuk!